-Credit for subjects completed in an approved similar school or program must first be approved by the Massachusetts Board of Registration of Cosmetology and Barbering.
-Once approved, an evaluation is conducted by Academy faculty on those completed subjects to determine if the approved credit will be applied.
+Credit for subjects completed in an approved similar school or program may be accepted at Rob Roy Academy.
+An Evaluation of the transfer student's skills and knowledge will be completed by Academy Faculty and credit will be applied accordingly.
 The transferring student must provide proof of education/training from an approved/licensed institution and furnish Rob Roy Academy with an official school transcript stating clearly both the number of hours the student has earned as well as all exam scores, prior to setting up a date for evaluation.